cde-ev/cdedb2/doc/source/Development_Environment_Setup_Docker.rst

     $ cd related/docker
     $ docker-compose exec app sudo -u www-data make sql-seed-database

-All off these command could also have been executed inside the docker folder but this would have lead to them being owned by root.
+The ``make`` and ``sed`` commands could also have been executed from inside the docker container but this would have lead to them being owned by root.

+.. todo:: Configure container to run commands unprivileged

 Using the containers
 --------------------